akintner/portfolios/AKintnerM4.md

 I also, after discussion with Anna Dolan, Emily Freeman, and Sal Espinosa, decided to make use of my total lack of fear regarding public speaking and give a lightening talk for the whole school.
 It ended up being far more impromptu than I'd intended, as I signed up for one in the third week, but ended up giving mine in the second after another Mod 4 colleague admitted that she had too much to do and was panicking.
 I stepped into her spot for the talk and gave mine instead.
 <br>
 I also, at Drew's insistence, helped a few of our cohort members with their cover letters.
 I'm not sure why I’ve had the job-hunt success that I have, but I was glad to help with a few pointers on style and content in various cover letters, and I would be willing to continue that role at Turing, if needed.

-### Transition Into the 'Real' World: Dr. Kintner Gets a Software Development Job

 ------------------